spachec0/livenessDetection/README.md

 - `train_msu_cat.ipynb`: Jupyter notebook for training the VGG19 model on the MSU dataset.
 - `adv_train_msu.ipynb`: Jupyter notebook for training with adversarial examples on the MSU dataset.
 - `webcam_msu.py`: Script for running liveness detection using a webcam.
-- `webcam_msu_robust.py`: Script for running liveness detection with the robust model using a webcam.
 - `dataset`: Directory containing the MSU MFSD dataset for liveness detection.
 - `trainHistory`: Training history logs for the models.
 - `adversarial_batches`: Directory containing adversarially perturbed images for training and evaluation.